chaosinside/SunnyBoyLogger/README.md

 ### LOGDIR
 If LOGDIR is not specified in the .env file, the program will only output to console.
 When it is specified, messages will go both to console and to the log file.
 The logfiles created will be named in YYYY-MM-DD format based on the date input when running the program.
 It is recommended to use relative pathnames here.
 In .gitignore the "./logs" folder is automatically ignored.

-### Error: Unable to get SID
-If running this program has worked in the past, but you run the script too many times within a certain time period, you will get the following error:

-    ERROR: Error: Unable to get SID: {"err":503}

-If this happens, just wait an hour or so and run it again.